PyroIsDumb/dotfiles/README.md

 ## The install script is outdated, and will be (probably) worked on at a later time.
-If you install my dotgiles using the script, there's a high chance for your ``~/dotfiles/conf/hyprland.conf`` file to be broken.
+If you install my dotfiles using the script, there's a high chance for your ``~/dotfiles/conf/hyprland.conf`` file to be broken.
 ## Do not report any errors to me if you installed my dotfiles using the install.sh script.
 I will not look into them.

 # Dotfiles